ashthomasweb/template--lumberjack/README.md

 Project is: _in development_.

 ## Inspiration
 Add here credits.
-Project inspired by..., based on...
+Project inspired by a client project that was built for scalability and modularity.

 ## Contact
 Created by Ash Thomas (https://www.ashthomasweb.com/) - feel free to contact me!